snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access winscp.md

 ![putty terminal](../_static/images/connect_terminal.jpg)

 Congratulations!
 You have finished all setup.
 You can repeat the procedure for other servers if you need them.

+## No Guarantee

+There is no guarantee that the procedure will be completely the same on your machine, if you find it strange, please read the screen and you should be able to sort out.
+If not, please make screen shots and create a "New issue" ([@snail123815](https://github.com/snail123815/IBL-bioinformatics-wiki/issues)) (or send me an email (c.du\[at\]biology.leidenuniv.nl) with your screen shots and detailed information).